udaybadhe/news-api/README.md

 # NODEJS - NEWS-API
 The Project scrapes headlines form a news portal and returns json file containing the headline and url to the article

 ## To run the project
 You can run this project on your local machine.
-Download the project on local machine:
+Download the project on local machine and follow the instructions below:

 ### `npm i`